estebantechdev/dev-environment-setup/Practical Git.md

 python
 print("Hello from Python!")
 This simple script prints the message "Hello from Python!" to the console.

 -------------------------------------------------------->
+Reduce the size of the repository by rewriting the branch history
+-------------------------------------------------------->

+You have a Git repository that is used by your team to collaborate on a project.
+The repo contains a single branch with a long history of changes.
+You need to reduce the size of the repository by rewriting the branch history.

+The git filter-branch and git filter-repo commands support rewriting history for a specific branch, which significantly reduces the repository size in this scenario.

+git filter-branch

+git filter-repo

+-------------------------------------------------------->
 Git Large File Storage (LFS) - Replaces large files